 How to Determine the Right Height to Mow Your Lawn

 So, how do you determine the right height to mow your grass?
 The ideal height for mowing your lawn will depend on the type of grass you have.
 Different types of grass have different ideal mowing heights, so it’s important to research the type of grass you have and determine the appropriate height for mowing.
-In general, most types of grass can be mowed to a minimum height of around 1-2 inches with some exceptions (more on that later!).
+In general, most types of warm season grasses can be mowed to a minimum height of around 1-2 inches with some exceptions (more on that later!).

 Why Mowing Your Grass to the Right Height is Important

 Second, mowing your grass to the right height can help to prevent weed growth.
 Mowing frequently keeps weeds in check.
-If you see visible weeds, of course you may choose to do a granular or liquid weed treatment.
+If you see visible weeds, of course you may choose to do a granular or liquid weed treatment if your sod has matured and has been installed for one year.
 But, mowing can also help eliminate weeds by removing the seed heads from the top of the weed.
-Bag your clippings to ensure you’re not spreading the weed seeds all over your lawn.By mowing your grass to the right height, you can help to prevent these bare spots and keep weeds at bay.
+Bag your clippings to ensure you’re not spreading the weed seeds all over your lawn.
+By mowing your grass to the right height, you can help to prevent these bare spots and keep weeds at bay.

 Lawn Scalping